Raised on Radio

 Raised on Radio is the ninth studio album by the American rock band Journey, released in April 1986 on the Columbia Records label.
 It is the first album not to feature founding bassist Ross Valory, who was replaced initially by session bassist Bob Glaub and then by Randy Jackson.
 Drummer Steve Smith contributed to a few tracks, but was replaced during the recording by session drummer Larrie Londin and then Mike Baird for the subsequent tour.

 The album spawned three top 20 singles in the US: "Girl Can't Help It" (No. 17), "I'll Be Alright Without You" (No. 14), and "Suzanne" (No. 17).
-It also spawned a top ten single "Be Good to Yourself" (No. 9) It went to No. 4 on the Billboard 200 chart, and it was certified double platinum in the USA.
+It also spawned a top ten single "Be Good to Yourself" (No. 9).
+It went to No. 4 on the Billboard 200 chart, and it was certified double platinum in the USA.

+It would be the band's last record for a decade, until 1996's Trial by Fire.